simeonadda/netflix-cliques-frontend/README.md

-# Netflix Cliques Backend
+# Netflix Cliques Frontend

-This is the backend repository.
+This is the frontend repository.

 ## Project Description